Where to go?

 Refunds of Tuition & Fees

 Students who need to withdraw from a term of study once it has begun may be eligible for a partial refund of tuition and fees.
 Refunds are determined according to the time of the semester and the reasons for withdrawal.
 If a partial refund is made, students do not earn enrollment credit toward graduation for the given term.
-Brown's Tuition refund policy is posted on the Registrar's website.
+Brown's Tuition refund policy is posted on the Bursar's website.
 For housing fee refunds, see the Residence Life Refund Information page.
 Meal plan refund information is published on Dining's terms and conditions webpage.
 Students who are suspended or dismissed during a term of study do not qualify for refund of tuition and fees in that term.
 The same is true for students who withdraw from a term when they are under University investigation for misconduct.